VidhyaR28/TSP_Main/README.md

 # TSP_Main
-This project was developed as a part of an Independent Study with Prof.Brian Johnson.
+This project was developed by Vidhya Rajendran as a part of an Independent Study with Prof.Brian Johnson.
 This code can solve four optimization heuristics - Hill Climbing, Genetic Algorithm, Ant Colony Swarm, and Simulated Annealing.

 The user is prompted to provide a set of points by clicking on the input panel.
 There is also the option of "test" points which is a